Towering47/wannabeGame47/story.md

 - small piecws of mana shards and mana shard cores can be refined to create rune shards

+- religion:
+the idea of a world soul, in planets with high mana levels and big life mana, all of its mana starts reacting and interacting with eachother in at a global scale, creating reactions and balance between each kindnof magic, these more organic feeling reactions and changes are attributed to a world soul which doesnt necessarily exist (like weather gods, natural catastrophes can feel tied to emotions or organic thinking decisions) make religion out of world soul

 ## evolution of some species:
 ### humanoids :
 - earth bipeds -> got away from earth manashards -> fleshy -> humanoids (no manashards became humans, life manashard became elves ?, reconnect with earth shard -> dwarves, some else ??) (also other aspects would affect species themselves/not manashard exclusive alteration)